Tools

 These dinosaurs were cut out of cardboard with the library's laser cutter.....

 Some of the tools you can use include CNC routers - The Handibot and Roland MDX-40 are similar products - both are considered CNC routers, or in other words, machines that take a digital design and cut shapes into wood or plastic.
 The Roland is a bit more "professional" (and expensive).
 To get access to a Roland at a normal prototyping shop usually costs a thousand dollars, Koivisto says.
 "We're letting people use it for free."
+What would you make with one of these?
+Think wooden puzzles, signs, or just designs engraved onto wood.

+A laser cutter, with a laser powerful enough to etch glass, stone, wood or metal (or cut all the way through paper or cardboard) is useful for making high-precision designs or just these dinosaurs.
 Around the same time DCPL also unveiled its Studio Lab, which contains pro-level audio and video equipment.
 (And an electronic drum-kit, complete with 3D printed drumsticks.)
 "You could conduct a full broadcast in here," Koivisto says of the video room equipped with cameras, a green screen, microphones and lighting.
 The Washington City Paper rightly pointed out that some of this equipment is less useful if you don't have a sound engineer or a helpful cinematographer.
 But if you're just messing around--or if you're a teenager with limited resources anyway--the lab is a welcome resource.
+"People always rise to the occasion," Koivisto says.
+"I guarantee you every one of these rooms will be booked."
+A wire bender could be used for art projects or robot parts.

-Multiple 3-D printers - to turn any 3-D design into reality
+Multiple 3-D printers - to turn any 3-D design into reality.

 page source :http://goo.gl/DhnSp0